Marjorie Riordan: Personal life

-Riordan's real life seemed to echo the role she had played in the film Stage Door Canteen (1943) and while entertaining at a serviceman's canteen event, she met a Marine Major there named George T. Lumpkin and they married in 1945.
-After her first marriage ended, she later married Allan Schlaff, a fellow clinical psychologist on February 21, 1958.
+Riordan's real life seemed to echo the role she had played in the film Stage Door Canteen (1943).
+While entertaining at a serviceman's canteen event, she met a Marine major named George T. Lumpkin, and they married in 1945.
+After her first marriage ended, she later married Allan Schlaff, a PhD fellow clinical psychologist, on February 21, 1958.
+Schlaff died in 1972.
+Riordan died in 1984 of breast cancer.

-Death

-Riordan died of breast cancer in 1984 and is interred alongside her husband Allan Schlaff at Westwood Village Memorial Park in Los Angeles.